907sjl/pdf-splicer/README.md

 contents file and produces the resulting PDFs.

 This has been useful for issuing page formatted reports that are compilations of PDF output from different sources.
-You might have PDFs collected from others that contain data, along with visualizations from R scripts, Python scripts, or Power BI exports.
-This script allows you to compile a single PDF digest from those separate documents with a template that can be rerun as often as needed.
+You might have PDFs that you collect from other groups, along with visualizations from R scripts, Python scripts, or Power BI exports.
+This script allows you to compile a single PDF digest from those separate documents using a template that can be rerun as often as needed.

 ## Command Line
 ```